 · Academic and reliable sources are preferred (if not required).
 Such sources include scholarly peer-reviewed journals, books, research studies, encyclopedias, etc. These sources have been written by academics in the field and reviewed by others in the same discipline.
 If you are required to use academic sources then you should avoid newspaper/news magazine articles, blogs, Wikipedia, and internet websites.

-o Journal articles can be found by using the databases available through the library – Academic Search Premier, JSTOR, and ProQuest (but be sure to put limiters on your search in order to ensure that your search pulls up scholarly, peer-reviewed articles).
+o Journal articles can be found by using the databases available through the library – Academic Search Complete, JSTOR, and ProQuest (but be sure to put limiters on your search in order to ensure that your search pulls up scholarly, peer-reviewed articles).

 · Avoid websites that are not government or university based (.gov and .edu).
 Some organization websites might provide reliable data but it is important that you do a bit of research to determine the purpose of the organization and if they hold any political slant, bias, or agenda.